ksadangrit/nz_citizenship/README.md

 _Image by <a href="https://pixabay.com/users/gonta65-5092573/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2395523">gonta65</a> from <a href="https://pixabay.com//?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=2395523">Pixabay</a>_

 ## Introduction
-This project represents a small-scale analysis driven by my personal curiosity as an immigrant and the desire to understand migration dynamics.The dataset, spanning from 1949 to 2022 (74 years), provides a summary of the number of citizenships granted over time.
+This project represents a small-scale analysis driven by my personal curiosity as an immigrant and the desire to understand migration dynamics.
+The dataset, spanning from 1949 to 2022 (74 years), provides a summary of the number of citizenships granted over time.

-Although it lacks detailed demographic information, such as sexes and ages of individuals, my goal is to identify trends, particularly the top and least represented countries of origin for immigrants to New Zealand.
+Although it lacks detailed demographic information, such as sexes and ages of individuals, my goal is to identify trends, particularly the most and least represented countries of origin for immigrants to New Zealand.
 By doing so, I aim to gain insights into migration patterns and their broader implications for the population dynamics of New Zealand.

 **Tools: Google Sheets** for analysis and **Looker Studio** for visualizations and dashboard creation.
 I have chosen Google Sheets for cleaning and processing the data, considering the relatively small size of the dataset with just over 300 rows and less than 80 columns.
 Additionally, Looker Studio is a convenient tool for creating dashboards, offering seamless connectivity with other data sources.